hypervel/hypervel.org/docs/docs/middleware.md

 ```

 ::: note
-There's no `terminate` function in middleware class because in Laravel Hyperf you can use `defer` for executing closure functions in the end of the request.
+There's no `terminate` function in middleware class because in Hypervel you can use `defer` for executing closure functions in the end of the request.
 :::

 ## Registering Middleware